About Diva Foodies

 We are serving social!

 No, we’re not chefs but we do have a passion for the social media/digital food world.
 Since 2004, we have been working with companies, including food brands, to provide digital and social media guidance and execution.
-Diva Foodies also hosts #FOODTVChat, the only Twitter chat that brings reality food TV chefs, contestants, hosts and their passionate audiences together Thursday nights at 7PM Eastern.
+Diva Foodies also hosts #FOODTVChat, the only Twitter chat that brings reality food TV chefs, contestants, hosts and their passionate audiences together.

-About Marianne Richmond and Toby Bloomberg, Founders Diva Foodies
+About Marianne Richmond and Toby Bloomberg, Co- Founders of Diva Foodies

 Instead of posting boring bios we thought it would be fun to interview each other.
 Since people like to do business with people they know, trust and like we collaborated in creating an interview that we hope will help you get to know us a little better.